FlipperPA/midi-writer/README.md

 It is object-oriented and allows one to create and write these files with a minimum of fuss.

-MIDIUtil isn't a full implementation of the MIDI specification.
-The actual specification is a large, sprawling document which has organically grown over the course of decades.
-I have selectively implemented some of the more useful and common aspects of the specification.
-The choices have been somewhat idiosyncratic; I largely implemented what I needed.
-When I decided that it could be of use to other people I fleshed it out a bit, but there are still things missing.
-Regardless, the code is fairly easy to understand and well structured.
-Additions can be made to the library by anyone with a good working knowledge of the MIDI file format and a good, working knowledge of Python.
-Documentation for extending the library is provided.

 ## Installation

-Eventually, you'll be able to install this from PyPI with something like `pip install midi`.
-But for now, do a `git clone https://github.com/FlipperPA/python-midi.git`, and `pip install python-midi`.
+Eventually, you'll be able to install this from PyPI with something like `pip install midi-writer`.
+But for now, do a `git clone https://github.com/FlipperPA/midi-writer.git`, and `pip install -e midi-writer`.

 ## Quick Start